Australia Travel Tips: 30 Things to Know Before You Go

 This means the moments you do see them are precious!
 Our fauna is truly unique.

-If you do spot an Aussie animal in the wild, don’t disturb it by taking too many photos or trying to pat it (I have seen idiots try to do this).
+Above all Australia travel tips, please remember this – if you do spot an Aussie animal in the wild, don’t disturb it by taking too many photos or trying to pat it (I have seen idiots try to do this).
 Just let it be.

 The weather can be pretty unpredictable

 The thought of Australia may bring to mind sunny days, endless blue skies, frolicking along the beach, general heat and sunshine.

 Well, summer is pretty damn warm.
 Yet, we do actually get winter in Australia… and snow!